mridulv/proxyview/README.md

 # proxyview

 ## Introduction
-Proxyview helps you to make HTTP Requests to all your internally deployed services which cannot be reached out from your browser.
+Proxyview helps you to make HTTP Requests to all your internally deployed services which cannot be reached out from local system.

+## Details

-## Build
+## Getting Started

-## Building a Java Distribution
+### Building a Java Distribution
 ```
 sbt proxyview-client/dist
 sbt proxyview-server/dist
 ```

-## Building a Docker Distribution
+### Building a Docker Distribution

 ```
 export TAG=0.1